For a good overview, see Nutrients in the Vegan Diet – from the Vegan Society UK.

 - Many meat and dairy products contain high amounts of vitamin B12 because animals accumulate this bacterial product during their lives, and livestock are often supplemented with vitamin B12 in their feed.

-- Vegan Vitamin B12 supplements are made from cultured bacteria.
+- Vegan Vitamin B12 supplements are made from cultured bacteria, and can be purchased from health shops and online.

 - Some fortified foods also contain B12 such as plant based milks, vegan spreads, nutritional yeast flakes, yeast extracts and breakfast cereals.